ncrowther/travelBooking/basic/README.md

-# Kogito Travel Agency - base version
+# IBM Travel Agency - base version

 ## Description

-During this workshop we will create a software system for a startup travel agency called Kogito Travel Agency.
-The first iteration of the system will consist of a set of services that are able to deal with travel requests and the booking of hotels and flights.
+During this workshop we will create a software system for a startup travel agency called IBM Travel Agency.
+The first iteration of the system will consist of a set of services that check the destination country against a banned list and then if ok, it deals with the booking of hotels and flights.

 ## Activities to perform